AlynxZhou/hikaru/tutorials/write.md

 ### `createdDate`

-Your page's writing date, you can set it as `YYYY-MM-DD HH:mm:ss` format.
+Your page's writing date.
+Should in ISO 8601 date time format, local timezone will be used if timezone is omitted.

 ### `updatedDate`

-Your page's modifying date, you can set it as `YYYY-MM-DD HH:mm:ss` format.
+Your page's modifying date.
+Should in ISO 8601 date time format, local timezone will be used if timezone is omitted.

 ### `draft`